Anon-Planet/thgtoa/guide.md

 But you should document yourself on the actual issue before acting.
 This page is a good place to start: <https://blog.jacopo.io/en/post/apple-ocsp/> <sup>[[Archive.org]][297]</sup>

 Up to you really.
-I would block it because I do not want any telemetry at all from my OS to the mothership without my specific consent.
+We would block it because I do not want any telemetry at all from my OS to the mothership without my specific consent.
 None.

 ##### Enable Full Disk encryption (Filevault):